CiscoTestAutomation/getting-started/develop-guide/writeblitz/yang.rst

 .. code-block:: YAML

     returns:
       - id:       # for referencing only
         name:     # name of field for referencing only
-        op:  # operation performed between returned value and expected value
+        op:       # operation performed between returned value and expected value (choices above)
         selected: # set this to ``false`` and field is ignored making it like a placeholder
         datatype: # datatype of field for general verification
         value:    # expected value to compare to returned value
         xpath:    # Xpath to field in YANG model (without prefixes because return prefixes may differ)

 Using Variables
 ---------------